MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-automation-setup-tutorial.md

 # [PowerShell](#tab/azure-powershell)

 The PowerShell script below sets up an Azure AD admin, creates an Azure Key Vault certificate, and creates an Azure AD application.
+There is an additional section that provides a [sample script for setting up an Azure AD admin when a certificate and application already exist](#setting-up-an-azure-ad-admin-with-existing-certificate-and-application-using-powershell).

 > [!NOTE]
 > The certificates created for the Azure AD setup are not rotated automatically.